Highly Accurate Quantum Chemical Property Prediction with Uni-Mol+: Method

-\paragraph{Iterative Optimization} The optimization process in many conformation optimization applications, such as Molecular Dynamics, is iterative.
+To update the 3D coordinates of atoms, we directly use the 3D prediction head proposed in Graphormer-3D \cite{shi2022benchmarking}.
+The conformation optimization process in many practical applications, such as Molecular Dynamics, is iterative.
 This approach is also employed in the \name.
-The number of iterations, denoted as $R$, is a hyperparameter.
-To distinguish the position from different iterations, the initial 3D position is denoted as $\bm{r}^{(0)} = \bm{r}$, and at the $i$-th iteration, the model can be denoted as $ (y, \bm{r}^{(i)} ) = f(\bm{X}, \bm{E}, \bm{r}^{(i-1)} ; \bm{\theta})$.
-It is noteworthy that parameters $\bm{\theta}$ are shared across all iterations, and only $r^{(i)}$ is updated iteratively during the iterations.
-Moreover, please note that the Iterative Optimization in \name involves only a few rounds, such as 2 or 4, instead of dozens or hundreds of steps in Molecular Dynamics.
+The number of conformation update iterations denoted as $R$, is a hyperparameter.
+We use superscripts on $\bm{r}$ to distinguish the 3D positions of atoms in different iterations. for example, at the $i$-th iteration, the update can be denoted as $ (y, \bm{r}^{(i)} ) = f(\bm{X}, \bm{E}, \bm{r}^{(i-1)} ; \bm{\theta})$.
+It is noteworthy that parameters $\bm{\theta}$ are shared across all iterations.
+Moreover, please note that the iterative update in \name involves only a few rounds, such as 1 or 2, instead of dozens or hundreds of steps in Molecular Dynamics.